 Web hosting companies usually give you a free domain for one year.
 Never use that domain for your business.
 Web hosting businesses are continually amalgamating and when your host is taken over it could make renewals awkward.
 You also never get free domain privacy with these free domains.

 It cost more to renew your domain than the initial purchase price, but sometimes you can find a discount for buying for five or ten years, and if this includes free Whois privacy, it’s an even better deal

 You want your Facebook business page to match your domain name, search Facebook (and other social media channels) for pages with similar names already registered.
 Do this before you buy rather than afterwards to make your users’ lives simpler.

 Most of us have at least a few URLs we never use or from projects we have abandoned.
 Decide on one registrar you can trust and gradually move them over to that company at renewal time.

 Having all your domains in one place makes renewals easier.

 Long story short

-Find a domain registrar you can trust and stick with that company.
+Find a domain registrar you can trust and stick with that company to buy domain name.
 That is the only sure way to avoid domain ‘theft.’
 Remember to renew your domain when the reminder arrives in your email, or some domain sitter may buy it and charge you thousands of dollars to transfer it back to you.